jwdev42/vpn_manager/manual.md

 \-u, \-\-user _USER_: Run _COMMAND_ as user _USER_.
 \-b, \-\-background: Run _COMMAND_ in the background and detach it from the shell.

+## Known issues

+- If *systemd-resolved* is running, the name resolution of programs that are aware of *systemd-resolved* will fail inside of network namespaces.

 © 2019 Jörg Walter